-Matthew Forkner is General Counsel at Pluralsight.
+Matthew Forkner is Chief Legal Officer at Pluralsight.
 In this role, Forkner is responsible for Pluralsight's global legal activities and policies, as well as risk management, corporate ethics and social responsibility, compliance and regulatory affairs.
 Forkner joined Pluralsight in March 2018 from GoDaddy, where he served as Vice President, Deputy General Counsel.
 Prior to GoDaddy, he practiced law at Silicon Valley law firms Wilson Sonsini Goodrich & Rosati and Fenwick & West, where he advised and represented financial institutions and corporations worldwide on issues including corporate governance, complex corporate transactions, and capital markets offerings.

 Bonita C. Stewart brings extensive consumer technology and operational experience to the Pluralsight board, as her career spans over two decades of digital transformation across multiple industries.
 Since joining Google in 2006, she has driven adoption of digital technologies within the C-suite in the U.S. and globally.
 Currently, she oversees the company’s Global Partnerships team for the largest U.S. publishers across Search, Mobile Apps, Commerce, News, Broadcast, Telecommunications and Domains.